Automattic/jetpack/to-test.md

 ### Blocks

+#### Podcast Player

+This release introduces a new Podcast Player block.
+This block allows you to embed any podcast into one of your posts or pages.
+You can choose how many tracks will be displayed, and fully customize the look of the player and its options.
+Your readers will then be able to play each episode in their browser.

+To test, add the block to a post or a page and make sure everything works as planned.

+You can use just about any podcast feed you may know about.

 #### Revue

 We've made changes to the Revue block, and added customization options to the button as well as the different fields.
 Try editing an existing Revue block, or create a new Revue block and use the different customization options.